Omoorion/Selenium_Steam_Logger/README.md

 - It's purpose is to log into your steam account and change your steam profile name every hour automatically.
 # Requirements for usage:
 ### 1. You MUST have NODE.JS installed on your machine.
-- You can get it [here](https://nodejs.org/en/download/).
+- You can install Node.js [here](https://nodejs.org/en/download/).
-### 2. You MUST use a machine with a WINDOWS OS in order for the Powershell script to work
+### 2. You MUST use a machine with a WINDOWS OS in order for the Powershell script to work.
 - Otherwise, you must change the powershell script into your OS's alternative.
-### 3. You MUST have an Edge webdriver installed and Edge browser itself too (if you choose a different driver you must alter the code in main.py for it to work).
+### 3. You MUST have an Edge webdriver and an Edge Browser installed on your machine.
+- If you prefer a different browser, you must alter the code in main.py for it to work).
 - You can get the webdriver [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
 ### 4. You MUST have a Steam Authenticator Application installed on a Rooted Machine (Rooted = has a file explorer).
 - You can get the steam desktop authenticator app [here](https://github.com/jessecar96/steamdesktopauthenticator).